Julie Snelgrove MBACP (Reg) Dip Person-Centered Counselling and Psychotherapy

 I hold a Diploma of Higher Education in Person-Centered Counselling and Psychotherapy (Level 5 or Foundation Degree Equivalent)

 My counselling experience includes working for an agency with adults coping with a variety of mental health issues.
 I also work for another agency, with a lot of experience counselling young people (10 - 25 years of age) with a variety of issues.
-I work in the community, schools, further education - college, youth center as well as my clinical private practice.
+I work in the community, schools, further education - college, youth centre as well as my clinical private practice.
+I mainly work with adults and some young people in private practice.

 As a registered member of the British Association for Counselling and Psychotherapy (MBACP,) I adhere to their ethical framework and code of professional conduct which assures confidentiality.
 Any information held is in the strictest confidence according to the Data Protection Act.